Blockchain: A Graph Primer: Building Blocks of Blockchain

 Figure \ref{fig:block} shows how blocks can be created from the transactions that we gave in Figure \ref{fig:transactions}.
 Initially assume that the latest block is \shade{block 5-2} (i.e., \shade{Chain ..., 5-2}).
-Assume that after the \shade{block 5-2} is appended to the blockchain , \shade{block 6-1} and \shade{8-4} are mined at the same time.
-At this point, users and miners can choose any fork, and continue their efforts.
-While miner a builds on \shade{Chain ..., 5-2, 6-1}, miner b searches for a new block on \shade{Chain ..., 5-2, 8-4}.
-After all, both chains are the same length and choosing one over another is a kind of gambit.
-Next, miner a also mines \shade{block 8-4}, so the fork becomes \shade{Chain ..., 5-2, 6-1, 8-4}.
+Assume that after the \shade{block 5-2} is appended to the blockchain, \shade{block 6-1} and \shade{8-4} are mined at the same time.
+At this point, users and miners can choose any fork and continue their efforts because there are two forks of equal length and difficulty level.

+While miner \texttt{m} builds on \shade{Chain ..., 5-2, 6-1}, miner \texttt{n} searches for a new block on \shade{Chain ..., 5-2, 8-4}.
+After all, both chains are the same length, and choosing one over another is a kind of gambit.
+Next, miner \texttt{m} also mines \shade{block 8-4}, so the fork becomes \shade{Chain ..., 5-2, 6-1, 8-4}.
 Note from Figure \ref{fig:transactions} that \shade{blocks 6-1} and \shade{8-4} contain different transactions, so they can be mined one after another.
-At this point, other miners in the system see that there are two forks and \shade{Chain ..., 5-2, 6-1, 8-4} is the longest.
-They choose to build on this longer chain, otherwise they risk their resources to be wasted on the shorter chain.
-Once the network miners start building on \shade{Chain ..., 5-2, 6-1, 8-4}, the chances of miner b mining a longer fork gets even slimmer.
-There is no rule that stops miner b from continuing to work with its fork.
-Blockchain assumes that this effort will be futile because rest of the network will create a chain that is much longer than that of miner b.
+At this point, other miners in the system see that there are two forks, and \shade{Chain ..., 5-2, 6-1, 8-4} is the longest.
+They choose to build on this long chain.
+Otherwise, they risk their resources to be wasted on the shorter chain.
+Once the network miners start building on \shade{chain..., 5-2, 6-1, 8-4}, the chances of miner \texttt{n} mining a longer fork get even slimmer.
+No rule stops miner \texttt{n} from continuing to work with its fork.
+Blockchain assumes that this effort will be futile because the rest of the network will create a much longer chain than that of miner \texttt{n}.

 A transaction is tentatively considered \textit{confirmed} when it appears in a block.
-In practice a transaction is considered secure after six confirmations, i.e., six blocks.
+In practice, we deem a transaction to be secure after six confirmations, i.e., six blocks.

-With Proof-of-Work, Bitcoin developers ensure that deliberately creating a fork to eventually replace the main block chain becomes very expensive; a malicious user must mine new blocks faster than all other miners in the network combined.
+With Proof-of-Work, Bitcoin ensures that deliberately creating a fork to replace the main blockchain eventually becomes very expensive; a malicious user must mine new blocks faster than all other miners in the network combined.
 This means that the malicious miner must hold at least 51\% of all mining resources, which is not probable.
-In \textbf{eclipse attacks}, a single user may be scammed by taking over all of its peers in the network.
-The isolated user can be fed a different fork for scam purposes.
+However, mining power consolidation can complicate this simple equation.
+Researchers has shown that selfish miners can hide newly-generated blocks from the main blockchain to earn more bitcoins in block mining~\cite{eyal2014majority}.